New York sees glimmer of progress against coronavirus, New Orleans worsens

 Cuomo said more than 30,800 people had tested positive for the virus in his state and more than 17,800 in New York City alone.
 The state, which has reported 285 deaths and roughly half the country’s known infections, was among the earliest to close non-essential businesses and direct residents to stay home as much as possible.

-As of Wednesday, the governors of at least 20 states, representing more than half the U.S. population of 330 million, have imposed such restrictions, designed to curb transmission of the virus by limiting congregations of people and putting more space between them.
+As of Wednesday, the governors of at least 21 states, representing more than half the U.S. population of 330 million, have imposed such restrictions, designed to curb transmission of the virus by limiting congregations of people.

 The crisis, sparking projections of a global recession amid tumbling stock prices, has put public health authorities at odds with President Donald Trump, who had pointed to a robust economy and stock market in making his case for reelection in November.

 “The LameStream Media is the dominant force in trying to get me to keep our Country closed as long as possible in the hope that it will be detrimental to my election success,” Trump wrote in a tweet.
-“The real people want to get back to work ASAP.
-We will be stronger than before!”
+“The real people want to get back to work ASAP.”

-Health experts insist that reopening businesses and schools too soon would only risk fueling transmission of the virus and ultimately worsen the economic fallout.
+Health experts insist that reopening businesses and schools too soon would only risk fueling transmission of the virus, overwhelming a hospital system already facing equipment and personnel shortages, and ultimately worsen the economic fallout.

-Cuomo cited recent coronavirus hospitalization figures in his state as evidence that social distancing measures were starting to work.

-“This is a very good sign and a positive sign, again not 100% sure it holds, or it’s accurate, but the arrows are headed in the right direction,” Cuomo said.
+“This is a very good sign and a positive sign, again not 100% sure it holds ... but the arrows are headed in the right direction,” Cuomo said.

-Testing for the virus remained a challenge in New York and around the United States.
-At Elmhurst Hospital Center, which serves about 1 million people in New York’s Queens borough, scores of people, most wearing surgical masks, queued up on Wednesday to be tested at a tent outside.
+Diagnostic testing remained a challenge in New York and around the country.
+At Elmhurst Hospital Center in New York’s Queens borough, scores of people, most wearing surgical masks, lined up on Wednesday to be tested at a tent outside.

-The impact was increasingly being felt beyond the hot spots of New York, California and Washington state as Louisiana and other states faced a severe crush on their healthcare systems.

 The deteriorating situation in New Orleans dashed hopes that less densely populated cities and those in warmer climates might escape the worst of the pandemic.
 Local authorities have warned that hospitals in the Mississippi River port city could reach the point of collapse by April 4.

 Trump issued federal disaster declarations for Louisiana and Iowa late on Tuesday and for Texas and Florida on Wednesday, freeing up federal funds to help states cope.
-New York, California and Washington state were given such status previously.
+The three states hardest hit so far - New York, California and Washington - were given such status previously.

 Dr. Rebekah Gee, head of Louisiana State University’s healthcare services division, said that Mardi Gras, when 1.4 million tourists descended on New Orleans for celebrations that included tightly packed street parades, fed the city’s outbreak.